Covenant Underwriting

 Canada Child Benefit (CCB)

-• CCB income to be confirmed via one of the following: most recent Canada Child Benefit Notice, or, 2 months direct deposit2 history
+• CCB income to be confirmed via one of the following: most recent Canada Child Benefit Notice, or bank statement showing direct deposit.

-• Income stream should be continuous for a minimum of 3 years.
+• Income stream should be evaluated as continuous for a minimum of 3 years post funding.

 Disability income